ajitagupta/howtoacethebehavioralinterview/README.md

 ### 2. Strengths and Weaknesses
 Make a list of your strengths and weaknesses (ask others for help).
 Think about examples of how and where your strengths have helped you do well.
 Next, jot down areas for improvement.
 Describe yourself with 3-4 adjectives.
 ### 3. Exceptional Achievements
-A fair question to gauge your level of experience is to ask about your favorite projects where you exceeded your own or others expectations.
+A fair question to gauge your level of experience is to ask about your favorite projects where you exceeded your own or others' expectations.
 Expect questions on team size, conflicts/resolution, what challenges you faced, how you overcame them, what you would do differently in hindsight, etc. You also need to talk about a time when you took initiative to change or contribute in an important way.
 ### 4. Hobbies
 The human is more than his professional accolades.
 To get to know you better you might be asked to elaborate on your extracurricular activities.
 Enthusiastically explain what you do in your free time and that those activities make you more productive, creative, lead a healthier lifestyle and expand your horizons.
 Be able to give examples of extraordinary achievements as well, e.g a leadership role you took up in a student club or a teaching assistantship for course X at your university.
 ### 5. Future Plans